L3ad Solutions

 I Hired an AI Marketing Employee.It Costs $20/Month.

-The difference between AI as a tool and AI as an employee is delegation.
-A tool sits there waiting for you to use it.
 An employee works while you sleep.
-I built mine using a combination of Claude API, Zapier, and a custom workflow that costs roughly $20 monthly in API calls plus platform fees.
-It handles repetitive decisions, surfaces data I'd miss, and frees me to focus on strategy and client work instead of busywork.
+I built mine with a combination of the Claude API, Zapier, and a custom workflow that costs roughly $20 a month in API calls plus platform fees.

-Here's what matters: an AI marketing employee isn't magic.
-It's a system you design once, then feed with clear instructions.
-It makes mistakes.
-It hallucinates.
-But it also doesn't get tired, doesn't ask for time off, and doesn't need onboarding.
-AI automation services can help you build one, but the real work is defining what you actually want automated.
-Blog.google's AI research shows how companies are rethinking workflows around AI, and the pattern is always the same: they stopped asking what AI can do, and started asking what tasks they hate doing.
+But it doesn't get tired, doesn't ask for time off, and doesn't need onboarding.
+AI automation work can help you build one, but the real work is defining what you want automated.

 Takeaway